 Our creative nonfiction faculty are essayists, journalists, memoirists; some write novels, as well.
 They experiment with form, to poignant and hilarious effect.
 They are homebodies and world travelers, seekers and skeptics.
 They write cover stories for Harper’s Magazine (Fenton Johnson, “The Future of Queer”) and travel essays for The New York Times (Roy Hoffman, “Captivated by the Ganges, a River of Souls”).
 They write memoirs of intersectionality (Rebecca Walker’s bestselling Black, White and Jewish), of a literary childhood in Kansas (Nancy McCabe’s From Little Houses to Little Women), of growing up in Nigeria (Elaine Orr’s Gods of Noonday: A White Girl’s African Life).
 One was part of a Pulitzer Prize-winning journalistic team (Dianne Aprile).
 Their names appear in the Best American series and in top magazines and literary journals everywhere.
 Visit our faculty page to read more.

-The President of Spalding University, Tori Murden McClure, is an alum of our program.
-She studied creative nonfiction, then published an award-winning memoir about her solo row across the Atlantic Ocean.
+The President of Spalding University, Tori Murden McClure, is a proud Spalding MFA alum.
+She studied creative nonfiction, while writing A Pearl in the Storm, her award-winning memoir about her solo row across the Atlantic Ocean.

 A statement by our faculty distills their approach to teaching: